handsontable/handsontable/docs/content/guides/styling/themes/themes.md

 ## Themes demo

-Below is a demo featuring two built-in themes and a custom theme inspired by Douglas Adams' book The Hitchhiker's Guide to the Galaxy.
-Use the dropdown above the grid to explore how different grid elements change with each theme.
+The demo below features our two built-in themes and a preview of the table with no theme applied.
+Use the dropdown above the grid to explore how different elements change with each theme.

 <div :class="['theme-examples', $parent.$parent.themeName]">
 <div class="theme-examples-controls">